SQLStreamStore/docs/docs/index.md

   growth, acceptable latency for eventual consistency etc.

 - Message metadata payloads are strings only and expected to be JSON format.
-  This is for operational reasons to support splunking a database using it's standard administration tools.
+  This is for operational reasons to support spelunking a database using it's standard administration tools.
 Other serialization formats (or compression) are not support (strictly speaking JSON isn't _enforced_ either).